Barako57/servicehub-web/README.md

 Data Storage
 Firebase Authentication is used to manage user accounts, while Firebase Firestore is used to store application data such as bookings.

+Getting Started
+-Make sure you have installed:
+.Node.js
+.npm
+.Git

-Installation and Setup
+Installation
 Clone the repository:

 bash
 git clone YOUR_GITHUB_REPOSITORY_URL